I Feel A Tit...

-It all started innocently enough.
+It started innocently enough.

-Yeh, maybe.
-Was his response.
-And I know I should have run straight to the phone and made that appointment with the doctors, but I was tired, and it was a Saturday, and it was nearly Christmas, and surely it was just that time of the month.
+‘Yeh, maybe’ was his response.
+And I know I should have run straight to the phone and made that appointment with the doctor, but I was tired, and it was a Saturday, and it was nearly Christmas, and surely it was just that time of the month.

-When January rolled around and my old friend the lump was still there, I decided perhaps enough was enough.
-But then I couldn’t get an appointment for a few days, and I was going away on an extended work trip, so January turned into the start of February, and the doctor was very nice, and said she wasn’t overly concerned but just to be on the safe side, let’s make an appointment.
-So when the 16th, my appointment day was suddenly upon us, I wasn’t feeling nervous.
-I was scheduled to be seen at the Park Centre for Breast Care, which let’s be honest, I didn’t even know existed before that day.
-An innocent enough building alongside the main road into Brighton, we skipped up the ramp hand in hand.
-Even when we arrived at the third floor waiting area, the nerves still hadn’t kicked in.
-After all, all these women were far older than me, of course I would be okay.
-I didn’t fit in here at all.
+When January rolled around, and my old friend the lump was still there, I decided perhaps enough was enough.
+But then I couldn’t get an appointment for a few days, and I was going away on an extended work trip, so January turned into the start of February, and the Doctor was very nice, and said she wasn’t overly concerned, but just to be on the safe side we’ll make an appointment.
+So I went home with a letter, which if you’ve ever been referred under the Government’s two week referral scheme, is basically two sides of A4 saying in big capital letters – DO NOT PANIC, CHANCES ARE YOU DO NOT HAVE CANCER.
+So I didn’t.
+I carried on flying.

 Travel magazines helped to pass the long wait, before finally I was called into one of the nurses.
 Then it all gets a little hazy.
 I’m pretty sure the first nurse wasn’t too concerned, but suggested an ultrasound ‘just to be sure’.
 Downstairs we went, then in for a ‘core’ biopsy, where basically, exactly like an apple, my lump was cored, marked with a piece of titanium, and then off I went for another first, a mammogram.
 My poor wounded boob now squeezed between two metal plates.
 Then back to the ultrasound room, so they could check again.

 And then we’re out, and back into the real world, and we’re in the pub clinking pints, and remembering to order extra olives on my pizza, and chucking stones in the sea for the dog to chase, and life goes on.
-And I think I have truly managed to put it out of my mind, because what’s the point in dwelling on something that hasn’t happened, but sometimes, in random moments, such as reapplying my red lippy in the plane toilet, or reversing out of a space at Tesco, I think what if?
+And I think I have truly managed to put it out of my mind, because what’s the point in dwelling on something that hasn’t happened, but sometimes, in random moments, such as reapplying my red lippy in the plane toilet, or reversing out of a space at Tesco, I think, what if?

 But I don’t dare say it out loud until the final day of our holiday.
 When we’re walking along the quay in San Sebastián, dog tugging at the lead, desperate to chase the seagulls picking at the fish scraps.
 It is a wonderful sunny spring morning, and we are hand in hand, bellies full from an evening of tapas, wine and laughter.